MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

   To summarize:

-  ✔️ The app requires an app configuration policy on Android Enterprise
+  ✔️ The app requires an app configuration policy on iOS/iPadOS
   ✔️ Don't create an email device configuration profile

 For more information on app configuration policies, go to: